MapcreatorIO/api-docs/source/v1/index.html.md

 The wrapper will transform snake_case named variables returned from the api into camelCase named variables.
 This means that for example `place_name` will be transformed into `placeName`.

-Async methods return a `Promise` this means that both `then/catch` and `await/async` syntax are supported.

 ## Getting a resource